Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Identification of Transient Signals

-We have one-dimensional data for the previous example of a single flare in a time series ($ M = 1$).
-We look for now only for a single flare, hence $K = 1$.
-Considering the defined signal and background hypotheses, the model is a mixture of a Gaussian (signal) and a uniform background distribution.
-Hence we note $\mu$ as the mean flaring time, $\Sigma$ as the flare width, and $t_i$ as the time event $i$ was detected.
+Let us consider the one-dimensional data from the previous example of a single flare in a time series ($M = 1$).
+Considering the defined signal and background hypotheses, the model is a mixture of $K$ Gaussians (signal) and one uniform background distribution.
+Hence we note $\mu$ as the mean flaring time, $\Sigma$ as the covariance matrix describing the flare width, and $t_i$ as the time event $i$ was detected.
+As mentioned in Sec.~\ref{sec:flares}, to describe the data including a flare, we consider a mixture of signal and background components, $\mathcal{S}$ and $\mathcal{B}$.
+The component for the signal with $n_s$ events is